studyathome-internationally/rehabilitationstechnik/docs/chapter17.md

    :::

    Even in photopic conditions, the pupil diameter of a person over $60$ years old is much smaller than in youth, so that the luminous flux reaching the retina of a $60$ year old person is only $1/3$ of a $20$ year old person, and thus the illuminance required for comparable visual performance is three times as great [@methling:1996].
-   Especially in the elderly, the improvement in visual performance achievable by increasing illuminance is significant.
+   Especially in the older population, the improvement in visual performance achievable by increasing illuminance is significant.
    According to [@fozard:1993], visual performance and visual comfort increase proportionally with the square root of the amount of light provided.

    An increase in the amount of light causes the iris to form a smaller pupil diameter.